dhub100/GenAI_project/README.md

 1. Place the file **`George_Orwell_1984.pdf`** in the RAG_Database directory.\

+2. Complete your .env file with your personal absolute path to the project.

-2. Start the Ollama server locally:
+3. Start the Ollama server locally:

     ``` bash
     ollama serve
     ```

-3. Make sure the models are available locally:
+4. Make sure the models are available locally:

     ``` bash
     ollama pull llama3.1:8b